Employer of Record Germany

 To justify a fixed-term employment relationship, objective grounds must exist, some of which are outlined in statutory law (e.g., temporary workload increase, substitution of an employee during parental leave).

 In cases where no objective grounds exist, a fixed-term employment contract can last a maximum of two years as long as there was no prior employment contract with the same employer.
-If the parties decide to continue the employment beyond the fixed-term contract’s expiration, the agreement is considered to be for an indefinite period.
+If the parties decide to continue the employment beyond the fixed-term contract’s expiration, the contract is considered to be for an indefinite period.

 Employment contracts for EOR employees need to fulfill additional criteria.
-For example, they need to state that the purpose of employment is employee leasing (“Arbeitnehmerüberlassung”) and educate the employee about his rights arising out of this.
+For example, they need to state that the purpose of employment is employee leasing (“Arbeitnehmerüberlassung”) and educate the employee about their rights arising out of this.

 Probation Period